Jocy99/My-Social-Network/README.md

 ## Features

-- User registration and authentication
+- Future Feature: User registration and authentication
 - Posting thoughts and reactions
 - Managing a friend list
 - Error handling and validation